JaWitold/high-level-vulnerabilities/readme.md

     git clone https://github.com/JaWitold/high-level-vulnerabilities.git
     ```

-2. Install Docker, Burp Suite, Firefox
+2. Install Docker, Burp Suite
 3. Run the following command in the terminal to start WebGoat on Docker:

     ``` bash
     docker run --name WebGoat -p 8081:8080 -p 9090:9090 -p 80:8888 -e TZ=Europe/Warsaw webgoat/goatandwolf:latest
     ```

-4. Set up Burp proxy and SSL certificate in Firefox
-5. Open a browser and navigate to <http://localhost:8081/WebGoat/>
+4. Open a browser and navigate to <http://localhost:8081/WebGoat/>
-6. Follow the instructions to complete the exercises and view the solutions in this repository.
+5. Follow the instructions to complete the exercises and view the solutions in this repository.

 ## Solutions